Growing Nutritious Food Easily

 Modern French Intensive uses many Biodynamic practices to enhance tightly packed growing arrangements that were first used in the 1890’s in Paris.
 Crops were grown on 18 inches of horse manure, with close spacing to create a micro-climate and form a living mulch, which reduced weed growth and maintained moisture in the soil.

-This method of Gardening uses raised beds are double dug to loosen and aerate soil down to 2 feet with minimum disturbance to it.
+This method of Gardening uses raised beds that have been double dug to loosen and aerate soil down to 2 feet with minimum disturbance to it.
 Soil is tested and fish or blood meal added for nitrogen, bone or phosphate rock added for phosphorus, and kelp added for potassium.
 Soil acidity is lowered using dolomitric lime, or raised using decomposed leaf mould.
 After this initial boost, compost is used to maintain organic matter content and the formation of humus.

 Humus is sought for improved structure, moisture retention, aeration, fertilization, nitrogen storage, pH balancing, soil toxin neutralizing, nutriment release, and as food for microbiotic life and to recycle.
 Garden beds are raised in accordance with traditional Greek, Chinese and Mayan practices.
 Composted nutriments are added to the upper layer to percolate down as in nature.
 Legumes are grown for nitrogen.
 As a combined system, this supplies the 4% of the plant diet that does not come from the atmosphere.

 Seeds are planted in trays 2 days before the new moon, and transplanted into raised beds on the full moon.
 Companion planting is practised, and watering conserved by hugh humus content of soil shaded by close plantings which reduces evaporation.

 These simple methods have enabled water savings of 85% and true energy savings of over 95% per weight of produce grown, with incomes between 10 – 30 times better than normal commercial plots per unit area cultivated.